3dgehog/mxs_video_sorter/README.md

    Formats the video file right before trnsfering.
 The options are --> (title), (episode), (season), (title1), (title2), (title...).
 The titles with a number are word indexes in your title, so House MD would be title1=House title2=MD

+7. no-proper

+   if passed, it doesn't attempt to read and delete an existing episode if its PROPER version comes along.
+If its a tie, the version from the inout directory always wins

 #### movies::group
 it currently only has 2 available options